Sharee Skalsky

 The biggest strengths that I bring into our sessions

 One of my greatest strengths as a therapist is my ability to balance evidence-based treatment with a deeply individualized and compassionate approach.
 With over two decades of clinical experience, I am skilled at helping clients feel understood while also providing clear structure, practical tools, and forward movement in therapy.
 I excel at identifying patterns—whether cognitive, emotional, behavioral, or relational—and helping clients understand how these patterns developed and how to change them.
 Clients often describe my style as attuned and collaborative, while also direct and thoughtful when guidance or challenge is needed.
-I am especially effective with clients who are high-functioning yet struggling internally, as well as those navigating complex life transitions.
+I am especially effective with clients who are high-achieving yet struggling internally, as well as those navigating complex life transitions.
 My integrative use of approaches such as CBT and the Gottman Method allows me to tailor treatment to each client’s goals, whether that involves symptom relief, improved emotional regulation, healthier relationships, or greater self-trust and clarity.
 I emphasize skill-building, self-awareness, and real-world application so clients leave therapy with tools they can continue to use independently.
 Above all, I prioritize creating a safe, respectful therapeutic space where clients feel empowered to explore difficult experiences, make meaningful changes, and build sustainable well-being over time.

 The clients I'm best positioned to serve